joshdors/portfolio/src/projects/montra.md

 ---
 title: "Montra"
-summary: "Easily create professional videos"
+summary: "Designing a video creation tool"
 tags: project
 thumb: "/img/montra/thumb.webp"
 date: 2023-12-25
 year: 2023
-type: Product design
+type: Product Design
 ---

 Montra is a slide-based video editor that helps people make professional videos with a similar experience to making a PowerPoint presentation.
 My role was to design a user interface based on pre-existing wireframes and to make changes to the user experience as I saw fit.
 This is a little walkthrough of how I designed the web app.